 Impact of Crimes in Schools

-Both violent and non-violent crimes in schools and colleges have negative effects on the students.
+Both violent and non-violent crimes in schools and colleges have negative effects on students.
 In general, students who were subjected to these crimes suffer academically (MacMillan & Hagan, 2004).
 Additionally, students who were subjected to or are aware of crimes on their campuses have poor attendance due to fear (Ringwalt, et al, 2003).
+And, of course, this has a negative impact on their mental health and may ultimately affect their career goals.

 For example, students who experience bullying often develop depression, social anxiety, and suicidal thoughts.